swcarpentry/DEPRECATED-boot-camps/README.md

-This repository is no longer being updated.
-Please use the 'bc' repo at https://github.com/swcarpentry/bc as a starting point for new bootcamp web pages.
+DEPRECATED: this repository is no longer being updated.
+Please see http://software-carpentry.org/lessons/ for a list of currently-active repositories.